Medicines and poisons

 Before conducting research or teaching activities at Curtin, you must identify the hazards inherent in your work, document your safety protocols in a written risk assessment, and seek any approvals you need from Curtin or Government regulatory bodies.
 To help you understand the regulatory environment that applies to your work with hazardous materials complete the Hazard Identification Tool.

-Please contact the Hazardous Substance Advisor (HSA) for more information on or assistance with poisons legislation at Curtin:
+Please contact the Hazardous Materials Office for more information on or assistance with poisons legislation at Curtin:

 The various poison schedules as defined in section 4 (1) of the Medicines and Poisons Legislation 2014 are: